annedorko/highlight/README.md

 ### Installation

 1. Clone this repo into a clean project folder.
+2. Navigate into your project folder using the console.
-2. Install NPM packages using `npm install`
+3. Install NPM packages using `npm install`
-3. Generate the site in the console using `python site.py`
+4. Generate the site in the console using `python site.py`
-4. Static site is now available for local browsing in `site/`
+5. Static site files are now available for local browsing in `site/`

 ## Usage

 This repo is full of example data.
 Currently, that data is my own resume information.
 You will want to use this as a reference to create your own site.

-Data in Highlights is managed through [YAML](https://yaml.org/refcard.html).
+Data in Highlight is managed through [YAML](https://yaml.org/refcard.html).
 If you receive errors it is likely because the YAML got mis-formatted.
 Be sure to follow the same indentations and patterns as provided in the example data!

 ### Step 1.
 Configure Site